beginning of content

 Complications of hearing loss

-Hearing loss can delay your child's language development.
+Hearing loss can delay your child’s speech development.

-Sometimes problems with the inner ear also cause problems with balance.
-Children with both hearing and balance problems may have delayed development of their motor skills.
+Sometimes problems with the inner ear can also cause problems with balance.

 Diagnosing hearing loss early reduces the risk of developmental delays.